List of cricketers who have taken five-wicket hauls on Test debut: England

-As of December 2022, forty-eight English cricketers have taken a five-wicket haul on their debut in Test cricket.
+As of July 2024, 52 English cricketers have taken a five-wicket haul on their debut in Test cricket.
 Alfred Shaw was the first Englishman to take a five wicket haul at Test debut.
 He took five wickets for 38 runs in the first Test of the history, against Australia at the Melbourne Cricket Ground in March 1877, but could not prevent England's defeat.
 Two Australian bowlers also picked up fifers in the same match.
 Dominic Cork's seven wickets for 43 runs against West Indies in the second Test of the 1995 series are the best bowling analysis on debut.
-The most recent Englishman to achieve the feat was Rehan Ahmed; he took five wickets for 49 runs against Pakistan at National Stadium in Karachi, Pakistan in December 2022.
+The most recent Englishman to achieve the feat was Gus Atkinson, who took seven wickets for 45 runs against West Indies at Lord's in July 2024.

 India

 As of 2021, nine Indian Test cricketers have taken five-wicket haul on debut against four different opponents: three times against Australia and West Indies each, twice against England, and once against Pakistan.
 Mohammad Nissar was the first Indian player to take a five-wicket haul on his Test debut; he took five wickets for 93 runs against England at the Lord's Cricket Ground, London in June 1932.
 Narendra Hirwani's eight wickets for 61 runs against West Indies at MA Chidambaram Stadium, Madras in January 1988, are the best bowling figures by an Indian bowler on Test debut.
 He is the only Indian to take eight wickets on Test debut; three other Indians have taken six wicket in an innings on Test debut.
 Most recently, the feat was achieved by Axar Patel, against England at the M. A. Chidambaram Stadium, Chennai in February 2021; he took five wickets for 60 runs.